 Our financial statements are prepared in accordance with accounting principles generally accepted in the United States of America.
 These principles are subject to interpretation by various governing bodies, including the Financial Accounting Standards Board and the Securities and Exchange Commission, which promulgate and interpret appropriate accounting regulations.
-Changes from current accounting regulations may have a significant effect on our reported financial results.
+Changes from current accounting regulations, as well as the judgments and methods we use to implement them, may have a significant effect on our reported financial results.
 Furthermore, changes in the rules regarding accounting for stock-based compensation, which took effect on January 1, 2006, have resulted in higher operating expenses and lower earnings per share compared to prior periods.